Ponijevo: Culture

 Religious and catholic customs set the yearly calendar of yearly festivities that happen in Ponijevo and the surrounding villages.
 Pilgrimages are common throughout the year; among them the most important non-local pilgrimages are St. John's in Podmilačje and Marian sanctuary in Komušina-Kondžilo and more recently to Međugorje.
 Local pilgrimages in nearby villages include St. Anna in Radunice and St. Francis in Goleše.
 Since 1888, the graveyards are associated to saints, and such is the case of Ponijevo graveyard, which is associated to Saint Marcus, celebrated on April 25.
 Saint Marcus' day ("Markovdan") is celebrated in Ponijevo with a mass at the local graveyard, after which each household organizes a party for their visiting relatives and friends.
 Ponijevo is also where the celebrations of St. Elijah, which is the patron saint of the nearby Novi Šeher, begin by celebrating a mass at the chapel built on the site of the 19th century parish.

 Traces of Turkish culture are visible in the food and language.
 The gastronomy in Ponijevo, as elsewhere in Bosnia and Herzegovina, carries Turkish influences through burek, sarma, ćevapi and other traditional dishes.
 These dishes are often prepared with pork fat or meat, setting them apart from Muslim traditions, and recreating these dishes in new flavors.
 Meat is widely consumed, including the roasted sucking pig, sudžuk, and pečenica (peka).
-The standard štokavian Croatian dialect is spoken, but with a local variant that use borrowed Turkish words more abundantly than in the standard variery, while some letters are often omitted from pronunciation, such as h (Hrvat - Rvat), i (lisica - lisca), and o (onako - nako).
+The standard štokavian Croatian dialect is spoken, but with a local variant that use borrowed Turkish words more abundantly than in the standard variety, while some letters are often omitted from pronunciation, such as h (Hrvat - Rvat), i (lisica - lisca), and o (onako - nako).